 Meet the Street Child team

 We are currently looking for passionate, engaged (ideally West Coast) individuals with all kinds of connections and interests to join Street Child's Board of Directors and help us move to the next level of growth.
 Time commitment would be an average of around 3-4 hours per month.
-If you'd like to know more, please email firstname.lastname@example.org with a brief line or two about why you're interested and what you think you could contribute, and we'll go from there!
+If you'd like to know more, please email email@example.com with a brief line or two about why you're interested and what you think you could contribute.

 Anna Bowden, CEO

 Originally from the UK, Street Child US CEO Anna Bowden now lives in Berkeley, California.
-Previously Head of Fundraising for Ronald McDonald House Charities in the UK, she has also worked as a communications and development specialist for both UK and US nonprofit organizations, and as a journalist for national UK media.
-She is looking forward to creating valuable partnerships with individuals and organizations who also feel passionately about making education accessible to the world’s most vulnerable children. www.linkedin.com/in/bowdenanna
+Former Head of Fundraising for Ronald McDonald House Charities in the UK, she has also worked as a communications and development specialist for both UK and US nonprofit organizations, and as a journalist for national UK media.
+She feels passionately about making education accessible to the world’s most vulnerable children, and launched Street Child US as a start-up in 2015. www.linkedin.com/in/bowdenanna

 Tucker Malarkey, Director